KukilComplicate/r24_gamedev/README.md

 # r24_gamedev

-needs raylib installed(mendatory)
+Needs raylib installed(mendatory)
 and browse the project files in the raylib installed directory

-copy the vscode folder from the raylib/raylib/ folder to wherever you want
+Copy the VSCode folder from the raylib/raylib/ folder to wherever you want and rename it Game.

-copy all the [source_code].cpp and the [header].h files provided by me, to the vscode folder
+Copy all the [source_code].cpp and the [header].h files provided by me, to the vscode folder.

+Delete the main.c file from the Game.

+Open main.code-workspace file to open vscode. need to chagne
+CC = gcc to CC = g++
+and compile